 5. Stick to a color family and you can mix patterns like a pro.

 When you feel like two pillows don’t quite go together, try piling on as many as five (mother amazon, butterfly wheel black and white, butterfly wheel teal, peacock hearts, rainbow snake), plus a pouf, rug and blanket while you’re at it.
 This image may be styled for a catalog shoot, but it makes an important point: mass prints look good together when they share similar hues.

 Feather your nest with as many bright finds as your little heart desires.
 Here, a bold blue parrot, an electrifying flamingo catchall, and a peacock hearts teapot share the mantle with a pair of palm tree gold taper candle holders.
 Glam plus glam plus glam = gorgeous.

-Now that we’ve got you in a daring state of mind, take a minute to download this free coloring book page from Matthew Williamson himself (or buy a 104-page book of his designs here).
+Now that we’ve got you in a daring state of mind, take a minute to download this free coloring book page from Matthew Williamson himself.
 Color inside or outside the lines with whatever hues suit your fancy!